cloudflare/sciuro/README.md

 # with the False status.
 After this time, the condition will be removed entirely.
 # A value of 0 will never remove these conditions.
 SCIURO_LINGER_DURATION: "96h"

+# NodeConditionPrefix is the prefix for type of node condition.
+SCIURO_NODE_CONDITION_PREFIX: "AlertManager_"
 ```

 ### Miscellaneous Configuration